 How to obtain the I.I.LL.M

 To obtain the I.I.LL.M. students are obliged to attend 2 Academy study sessions of a 3-week duration each (6 weeks in total), successfully complete all assignments as well as produce a dissertation and defend it before an ad hoc international jury panel.

 The Academy study sessions are conducted annually during the months of August and September.
 I.I.LL.M.
 Candidates are required to attend and successfully pass two study sessions and, in the months in between, produce their dissertation.
 The dissertation is prepared under the supervision of a member of the European Group of Public Law.

 In order to accommodate participants with their professional commitments, the I.I.LL.M does not have to be completed within two consecutive summers.
 In addition, students may choose to produce their dissertation following the attendance of the second study session.
 In this case, students have to defend their dissertation no later than two years following their attendance of the second study session.

 Besides the regular attendance of all classes, students will be required to produce one essay for each of the 1-week intensive courses taught every summer in order to meet the Academy requirements.
 Students’ essays will be assessed on a pass/fail or distinction basis.

 Essay should be drafted in English, should be word-processed and be maximum 2000 words long.
 The texts should be presented in: Times New Roman 11pt font, 1.5 spaced, text justified.
 All academic work should be referenced and cited.
-Deadline for submission of the essays is available at the page Session 2017.
+Deadlines for submission of the essays are available at the page Session 2018.